Ada Rogato: Death and legacy

-Rogato died on 15 November 1986, in São Paulo and her body laid in state at the Museum of Aeronautics.
+Rogato died on 15 November 1986, in São Paulo and her body was laid in state at the Museum of Aeronautics.
 She was buried in the Santana Cemetery of São Paulo after a special "squadron of smoke" tribute.
 Rogato was the first woman to receive the National Commendation of Aeronautical Merit, with the rank of knight.
 She also became the first woman Wing Commander in the Brazilian Air Force and the title of Pilot in Honoris Causa by the Brazilian Air Force.
 The government of Chile decorated her as a meritorious Grand Officer of the Order of Bernardo O'Higgins in 1951.
 In 1952, she received commemorative wings from the Bolivian Air Force for her flight to La Paz.
 Rogato was also decorated with the wings of the Colombian Air Force and in 1954 received The Paul Tissandier Diploma of Merits in Aviation from the French organization, Aeronautics International.

 There is a street in Ribeirão Preto named in her honor and a town square in Lapa which bears her name.
 In 2000, a stamp was issued by the Brazilian Post Office to commemorate her flight over the Andes.
 In 2011, the Brazilian writer, Lucita Briza, published a biography of Rogato's life, Ada—Mulher, pioneira, aviadora with C&R Editorial.
 Rogato's medals and her Cessna have been on display at the TAM Museum in São Carlos since 2012.